-- First step in finding a lost dog is to gather up recent pictures of your dog.
+- First step in finding your lost dog is to gather up recent pictures of your dog.
 Make quick copies, either on your home printer or at a copy shop.

 - Go around your neighborhood, knocking on doors and showing your dog’s pictures to see if anyone has seen him.
 Leave your contact information in case of future sightings.
 Leave some copies of your pictures and ask the neighbors to share them with others.